github/docs/content/authentication/securing-your-account-with-two-factor-authentication-2fa/recovering-your-account-if-you-lose-your-2fa-credentials.md

 ## Authenticating with a security key

 If you configured two-factor authentication using a security key, you can use your security key as a secondary authentication method to automatically regain access to your account.
-For more information, see "[Configuring two-factor authentication](/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication#configuring-two-factor-authentication-using-a-security-key)."
+For more information, see "[AUTOTITLE](/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication#configuring-two-factor-authentication-using-a-security-key)."

 {% ifversion fpt or ghec %}
 ## Authenticating with a verified device, SSH token, or {% data variables.product.pat_generic %}